OpenDSA/OpenDSA/RST/source/BubbleSort.rst

 introductory computer science courses.
 This is unfortunate, because Bubble Sort has no redeeming features whatsoever.
-It is a relatively slow sort, it is no easier to understand than Insertion Sort, it does not correspond to any intuitive counterpart in "everyday" use, and it has a poor best-case running time.
+It is a relatively slow sort, it is no easier to understand than Insertion Sort, it has no intuitive counterpart in "everyday" use, and it has a poor best-case running time.
 However, Bubble Sort can serve as the inspiration for a better sorting algorithm that will be presented in
 Module :numref:`Selection Sort <SelectionSort>`.